Gioant/BookHaven/README.md

 ## Description

-This is a small library app project created with JavaScript.
+This is a small library app project created with JavaScript, Fully Responsive.
 To put in practice Object oriented principles using objects & objects constructors to create a book.